 ANNUAL APPLICATION PROCESS FOR THE MEN'S LEADERSHIP PROJECT

 Interested in serving as an MLP Big Brother next year?
 Applications for the 2023-2024 year open Dec.
 12, 2022.
-The deadline to apply is March 1, 2023.
+Applications are currently being accepted on a rolling basis.
 Contact Genevieve Brackins for further information.